-Wild weather: Overnight deluge floods Auckland roads, winds uproot trees in Coromandel
+Wild weather: Overnight deluge floods North Island roads, winds uproot trees in Coromandel

-Auckland has been pounded by constant heavy rain overnight, with widespread surface flooding presenting treacherous conditions for morning commuters.
+The upper North Island has been pounded by constant heavy rain overnight, with widespread surface flooding presenting treacherous conditions for morning commuters.

-The Coromandel region copped 130mm of rain in the 12 hours from 5pm yesterday, MetService said.
+The Coromandel region has had the worst of it, copping 130mm of rain from 5pm - 5am, MetService said.

+Whenuakite School south of Whitianga and Karangahake School are closed for the day, and there are unconfirmed reports that Te Wharekura o Manaia and Hikuai School are also closed.

-Auckland was also battered by wind gusts peaking at 100km/h between midnight and 3am.
+In Auckland power is still out at hundreds of homes after the city was battered by wind gusts peaking at 100km/h between midnight and 3am.

-In Thames, 40 freedom campers have been forced to evacuate this morning from rising floodwaters near the airfield.
+In Thames, 40 freedom campers were forced to evacuate this morning from rising floodwaters near the airfield.

 Power is out in parts of the Coromandel and flooding has closed some sections of State Highway 25.

-Wade Rd south of Whitianga is closed due to floods, while the state highway south of Thames is down to one lane.
-However Thames Coast Rd (SH25) remains open, the Thames-Coromandel District Council says.
+SH25 is closed at Wade Rd south of Whitianga and Manaia due to floods, while the Kauaeranga River spillway has closed SH25 south of Thames.

-Civil Defence Waikato says 182mm of rain was recorded over 24 hours to 5am at the Pinnacles in the Coromandel.
+Civil Defence Waikato says 182mm of rain was recorded over 24 hours to 5am at the Pinnacles.

-"Stay away from rivers and streams at the mo and drive carefully," a warning says.
+"Stay away from rivers and streams at the [moment] and drive carefully," a warning says.

 "High tide on the east coast is around 9am.
 Power outages in a few places too so please give the lines teams space to work so they can get home safe to their families once they've put your power back on.